liuxy1103/BISKD/README.md

 ## Contact
-This repo is related to knowledge distillation, and please refer to [repo](https://github.com/weih527/Pixel-Embedded-Affinity) for network training details without KD.
+This repo is only related to knowledge distillation, and please refer to [repo](https://github.com/weih527/Pixel-Embedded-Affinity) for network training details without KD.

 If you have any problem with the released code, please contact me by email (liuxyu@mail.ustc.edu.cn).